 TL;DR: Best flies and spots for the Westfield River East Branch.
-The prettiest river in New England.
+The prettiest river in Massachusetts.

 As spring arrives, I often will be fishing the Westfield East Branch.
 It is my favorite Massachusetts river.
 I once hooked a massive brown there, and there is a report of three- to four-lb. browns living in the more remote areas.

 Beautiful, no crowds, and, a C&R area.
 I have had 50-trout and 60-trout days there, and five to 10 fish is the norm when I go.
 IMO, the river is under-fished because it’s under-reported.
 The last Orvis fishing report, for example, was filed in 2012.

 There is a great deal of water to cover, but some tips for DIY are below.
 Be sure to bring food and water and note that there’s no cell coverage there.
 Take a look at the map below to familiarize yourself with the river.

 Monitor the water flows.
 Much of the river is above a dam, and the water flows measured by the USGS here are based on a gauge below the dam.
 But, though it is a rough proxy, it works more than fine; I really like it when the water is about 125 to 250 cfs.

 Spring and fall are great times to fish it during the day.
 Bright days in August aren’t great, but I’ve still caught fish there nymphing.
 Dawn, dusk, and cloudy days are best during the summer.
 But, you know that.

 Bring a water thermometer in order to predict where the trout will be (more on that here).
 This is a freestone, and so, water temperatures will vary.